 1) The DNA (Dermatology Nurse Association) provides an online review course:

-2.)
-The CAPD (Center for Advanced Practice Dermatology) offers a live virtual webcast for an intensive review and includes pre-course study materials and live practice question sessions.
+2) The Center for Dermatology Nursing Practice offers a live virtual webcast for an intensive review and includes pre-course study materials and live practice question sessions.
 Visit www.centerfordermatologynursingpractice.com for further information.

 The DNPCB does not and shall not discriminate on the basis of race, color, religion, (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation or military status, in any of its activities or operations.
 These activities include but are not limited to hiring and firing of staff, selection of volunteers, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, applicants, certificants and volunteers.